 I was raised in an unbelieving family, but it was impossible in those days not to learn a little bit about God while attending the public schools.
-For whatever reason, while I was in the 2nd and 3rd grades, my mom had sent us kids off and on to VBS and Sunday School with friends.
+For whatever reason, Mom sent us kids to Vacation Bible School for four years (me age 8, 9, 10, 11).

 When I was 12-years old my parents divorced and my brother and I were given to my father's custody, while my 3 sisters remained with my mother.
 My father, as I later learned, had some unusual ideas about religion.
 He was also a firm believer in reincarnation.
 When I was in the 7th grade my father became a Mormon.
 I had no idea what that meant except that he now went to a church sometimes.